This is an addendum to my 2020-01 post entitled, Jupyter Book to Colab.

 While discussing this little hack, I have found this whiteboard sketch

 helps explain what is going on under the hood.
 In the context of

 Jupyter-Book-interact-Colab deploy, any given Jupyter notebook

 .ipynb file can have four manifestions.

-Let’s walk through the five green step.
+Let’s walk through the five steps.

 1. The source notebook at home

 A git repository is archived somewhere, say, Microsoft GitHub (but it could be any git repo).
 In the context of this post the repo is one built out to work with Jupyter Book, which means is it essentially just a collection of Jupyter notebooks and markdown files.

 Static web sites are the simplest kind of web site: they are simply file servers talking HTTP.
 In this diagram the example static site is http://static-foo.com.